BPRC-Bioinfo/LRS-Assembler/annotation/README.md

-# LRS-Assembler - Annotation
+# LRS-assembler - Standalone annotation tool

 The annotation tool can be run independently of the assembly pipeline.
-This process requires an assembled genome or haplotype sequence, which will first be scanned for the presence of flanking genes.
-Once identified, the annotation process begins using the user-provided reference library.
+This process requires assembled genome or haplotype sequences, which will first be scanned for flanking genes.
+Once identified, the annotation proceeds using the user-provided reference library.

-## Installation Guide
+## Installation

-To download the annotation tool, the repository can be cloned using the following command:
+To download the annotation tool, clone the repository using the following command:

 ```
 git clone git@github.com:BPRC-Bioinfo/LRS-Assembler.git
 ```

-And then navigate to the stand-alone annotation tool:
+Navigate to the stand-alone annotation tool directory:

 ```
 cd LRS-Assembler/annotation
 ```

-## Usage Guide
+## Usage

-Like the assembly pipeline, the annotation tool also requires a configuration file.
-A template for this file is available: ```configs/anno_run-config.yaml```
+The annotation tool, like the assembly pipeline, requires a configuration file.
+A template for this file is available at: ```configs/anno_run-config.yaml```

 ```
-species: "scientific name species"
+species: "scientific name of species"
 region:
   Region1:
     left_flank: "Flanking gene"